 Even though our inn had been built over 100 years ago, it was designed to withstand the monsoons that frequent Japan this time of the year.
 It had large wooden shutters to protect against the winds and rain that accompany monsoons.
 We were cautioned not to open any windows while the monsoon was blowing.

-dows while the monsoon was blowing.
 During the night, the house twisted nonstop, at first lulling us to sleep but occasionally waking us.
 By morning, however, Vongfond have moved north toward Tokyo; the winds and rain had both died down.
 The local river, however, so shallow and slow the day before, was now full and charging through the village at great speed.